-What are the Benefits of a Sports Massage?
-In this blog we will cover why sports Massage is commonly used by elite athletes as part of their training regimes.
+Sports Massage Marylebone?
+In this blog we will cover why Sports Massage is commonly used by elite athletes as part of their training regimes.
 Does sports massage optimise your recovery?
 Does the average active person need a sports massage?

 What is Sports Massage?

 Sports massage involves a firm pressure of massage aimed to reduce muscular tensions.
 The massage can involves some active stretching or be more traditional massaging the muscles directly.
 It is not a holistic spa massage where a lighter pressure is used to focus on relaxation.
 The practitioner will specifically target your sore muscles that have been used a lot within training.
 It can also assist in correcting issues caused from repetitive and strenuous activity.
 Moreover sports massage helps support athletes to aid recovery and support training schedules.
 Similarly it will help people with demanding job roles ease tensions and reduce stress.